gladysgodwin/HNGx-Stage-one/README.md

 # Task:
 Create and host an endpoint using any programming language of your choice.
 The endpoint should take two GET request query parameters and return specific information in JSON format.
-:spiral_note_pad: Requirements
+## Requirements <br>
 The information required includes:
   Slack name
   Current day of the week
   Current UTC time (with validation of +/-2)
   Track
   The GitHub URL of the file being run
   The GitHub URL of the full source code.
   A  Status Code of Success
-JSON
+JSON <br>
 {
   "slack_name": "example_name",
   "current_day": "Monday",